 City leaders aiming to make stricter penalties for stunt drivers

-BATON ROUGE - City leaders are fed up with stunt driving and they are ready to change laws to deal with it.
+BATON ROUGE - City leaders fed up with stunt driving voted at the Metro Council meeting Wednesday for stricter punishments for stunt drivers.

 It was all quiet in the Siegen Village parking lot, but tire marks are evidence of what took place last weekend.